schedseminar/schedseminar.github.io/README.md

             <!--Title/Abstract-->
             <tr class="america">
                 <td colspan="3">
-                    <h2 class="talk_title"><b>Recent Breakthroughs in Stochastic Scheduling Analysis</b><br></h2>
+                    <h2 class="talk_title"><b>Recent Breakthroughs in Stochastic Scheduling Theory</b><br></h2>
                     <input type="checkbox" id="my_checkbox_2" style="display:none;">
                     <label for="my_checkbox_2" class="label_abstract"><a>Abstract</a></label>
                     <div class="hidden">
                         <hr style="border-top: 1px solid black;">
-                        The talk would start with a little motivation on where stochastic scheduling comes up, showing some
-                        workloads at Google from 2020.
-                        I would then discuss the SOAP scheduling framework from 2018, which allows the first mean response
+                        This talk considers stochastic scheduling, where job sizes and arrival times are drawn from a distribution.
+As empirical job size variability has skyrocketed, stochastic scheduling research has grown increasingly important.
+What scheduling policies should we use to keep response times low?
+How should we schedule when job sizes are unknown or only partially known?
+What scheduling policies should we use in a multi-server (M/G/k) setting, as compared with a single-server (M/G/1) setting?
+How can we analyze the response times of scheduling policies in single-server and multi-server settings?
+In this talk, we discuss recent breakthroughs over the last 3 years in the area of stochastic scheduling.
+These include:
-                        time analysis of a wide class of scheduling policies in the M/G/1 setting, including Gittins and SERPT in the M/G/1.
+                        (1) The SOAP scheduling framework, which greatly expands the class of scheduling policies whose response times we can now analyze in the M/G/1 setting.
-                        Finally, I would move on to talking about scheduling in multi-server systems, presenting the first
-                        stochastic response time analysis for SRPT in the M/G/k (2018) and Gittins in the M/G/k (2021).
+                        (2) The first response time analysis of common scheduling policies in the M/G/k.
+                        (3) Asymptotically optimal scheduling in the M/G/k.

+                        Joint work with: Ziv Scully, Isaac Grosof
                         <hr style="border-top: 1px solid black;">
                     </div>
                 </td>